 The immediate effect of sleep apnea is that the snorer must sleep lightly and keep his muscles tense in order to keep airflow to the lungs.
 Because the snorer does not get a good rest, he may be sleepy during the day, which impairs job performance and makes him a hazardous driver or equipment operator.
 After many years with this disorder, elevated blood pressure and heart enlargement may occur.

-- Uvulopalatopharyngoplasty (UPPP) is surgery for treating obstructive sleep apnea.
-It tightens flabby tissues in the throat and palate, and expands air passages.
+- Uvulopalatopharyngoplasty (UPPP) is a surgery for treating obstructive sleep apnea that tightens flabby tissues in the throat and palate, and expands air passages.

-- Genioglossus and hyod advancement is a surgical procedure for the treatment of sleep apnea.
-It prevents collapse of the lower throat and pulls the tongue muscles forward, thereby opening the obstructed airway.
+- Hyoid Advancement is a surgical procedure for the treatment of sleep apnea.
+It prevents the collapse of the lower throat and pulls the tongue muscles forward, thereby opening the obstructed airway.